-- 14.7 Requirements vary to reflect disciplines and the style of thesis.
+- 13.7 Requirements vary to reflect disciplines and the style of thesis.
 Students will always be notified of these requirements.
-A PhD style, which is a series of coherent phases, may require the student to have completed a number of components with evidence of them being written up, at the date of transfer. - 14.8 The interview panel should verify that adequate training has been completed (normally that identified in the working agreement). - 14.9 The decision will be one of the following: - a) transfer to PhD recommended - b) MPhil registration to be maintained for a further, specified, period (the date of the next interview to consider transfer should be set in advance) - c) agreement to submit MPhil thesis - d) required to withdraw - e) If a transfer does not occur, an extension to study, of one year maximum, will be required - 14.10 A unanimous decision by the interview panel is required before transfer to PhD is approved. - 14.11 Should the interview panel fail to agree to transfer the student to PhD, a limited time will be allocated to enable the student to revise his/her work and then be re-interviewed. - 14.12 The student will have the right to ask to be reassessed and one other transfer opportunity is offered if transfer is first unsuccessful.
+A PhD style, which is a series of coherent phases, may require the student to have completed a number of components with evidence of them being written up, at the date of transfer. - 13.8 The interview panel should verify that adequate training has been completed (normally that identified in the working agreement). - 13.9 The decision will be one of the following: - a) transfer to PhD recommended - b) MPhil registration to be maintained for a further, specified, period (the date of the next interview to consider transfer should be set in advance) - c) agreement to submit MPhil thesis - d) required to withdraw - e) If a transfer does not occur, an extension to study, of one year maximum, will be required - 13.10 A unanimous decision by the interview panel is required before transfer to PhD is approved. - 13.11 Should the interview panel fail to agree to transfer the student to PhD, a limited time will be allocated to enable the student to revise his/her work and then be re-interviewed. - 13.12 The student will have the right to ask to be reassessed and one other transfer opportunity is offered if transfer is first unsuccessful.
 This normally should occur within three months for full-time students and six months for part-time students.
-The Chair, RDC, if required, will take responsibility for any arbitration. - 14.13 A detailed report on the outcome of transfer will be included on the University Transfer Interview Form.
-This will be completed and signed by all members of the interview panel and the student, who will be given a copy of the report. - 14.14 The completed form will be sent to the RU who will advise Brunel of the date of transfer. - 14.15 The transfer interview and annual review must be distinct and separate meetings and must be held on different days.
+The Chair, REC, if required, will take responsibility for any arbitration. - 13.13 A detailed report on the outcome of transfer will be included on the University Transfer Interview Form.
+This will be completed and signed by all members of the interview panel and the student, who will be given a copy of the report. - 13.14 The completed form will be sent to the RU. - 13.15 The transfer interview and annual review must be distinct and separate meetings and must be held on different days.

-15 Thesis
+14 Thesis